Sherefudin-Adem/learnblog/content/posts/einfuehrung.md

  console.log(sum); // 220.
 }
 SumElements([10, 20, 40, 60, 90]);

 ```

 Above example is straightforward.
 We are declaring a function to accept array as parameter and returning its sum.
-Its simple.
+It's simple.
 Now consider the same example with `spread attributes`

 ```js

 let SumElements = (...arr) => {
  console.log(arr); // [10, 20, 40, 60, 90]
 let sum = 0;